yonesora56/plant2human/README.md

 # plant2human workflow

 This analysis workflow is centered on [foldseek](https://github.com/steineggerlab/foldseek), which enables fast structural similarity searches, and supports the discovery of understudied genes by comparing plants, which are distantly related species, with human, for which there is a wealth of information.
+Based on the list of genes you are interested in, you can easily create a scatter plot of **“structural similarity vs. sequence similarity”** by retrieving structural data from the AlphaFold protein structure database.

 &nbsp;

 ## Analysis environment

-You can create an analysis environment using the [Dev Containers](./.devcontainer/devcontainer.json) of VScode extension.
+You can create an analysis environment using the [Dev Containers](./.devcontainer/devcontainer.json), which is one of VScode extensions.
 Please check the official website for details.
 - [VScode Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers)

 &nbsp;

-## Example (Oryza sativa vs Homo sapiens)
+## Example 1 ( *Oryza sativa* vs *Homo sapiens*)

 Here, we will explain how to use the list of rice genes as an example.